 It’s no secret that we have entered the age of consumer privacy.
 New guidelines like GDPR and CCPA, new features released by Apple, and recent announcements made by Google are all pointing to the same thing: giving consumers increased transparency and control over their personal data will be the norm moving forward.
-And with that control comes the ability to impede many of the tried-and-true methods marketers have been using to collect data and target consumers.
+And with that control comes the ability to impede many of the tried-and-true methods marketers have been using for first-party data collection for their brick and mortar businesses.

 One of the more significant changes occurred with the Apple iOS 14.5 update, which gave users the opportunity to decline cross-app data sharing via an explicit opt-out notification screen.
 And here we are, only weeks after the release, and new research shows that 96% of US users are opting out of data tracking.